Wants to Meet Up

 The closest way between two languages is a smile :)

-After 2 and a half years of travelling around the world hitch hiking, sailing, cycling, horse riding, trains, cars, flights, you name it i am back on home soil and I am really excited to show people around my beautiful home town of perth!
+Before then i spent 2 and a half years of travelling around the world hitch hiking, sailing, cycling, horse riding, trains, cars, flights, you name it!

 That adventure started with a ticket to India and then escalated from there into a two and a half year adventure around the world full of beautiful people and plenty of adventures!
 I began the journey with just my backpack and no real idea of where I was going and by the time I had travelled through India, Nepal and was then living in Cambodia I got rid of my return flight, packed my bag again and hit the road to Myanmar.
 From there I jumped to the other end of the scale and went to Japan where I immersed myself in an amazing world of delicious food and futuristic toilets.
 Next was South Korea where I once again found a home away from home and helped out in a hostel there until my feet got itchy again and i then made it to Hong Kong where I stayed to organise my different visas, getting ready for my long overland journey ahead!

 From Hong Kong I entered the crazy world of China with chicken feet and crammed trains, then up to Mongolia I spent an amazing two weeks horse trekking in the mountains then managed to somehow hitch hike all the way west across mongolia, even though there aren't even roads!
 Back into China I passed through abandoned cities in the middle of the desert and was always closely watched by the officials with their invasive security cameras and frequent visits.